-- 5.1 Where a Participant operates or contracts a store at a different address to its other facilities to hold sustainable raw materials/ feeds, the store must operate its own administration system to ensure traceability of batches of materials is maintained. - 5.2 Where a third-party store holds sustainable raw materials/ feeds on behalf of one or more Participants, a separate traceability record must be maintained for each Participant.
+5.1 Where a Participant operates or contracts a store at a different address to its other facilities to hold sustainable raw materials/ feed products, the store must operate its own administration system to ensure traceability of batches of materials is maintained.

+5.2 Where a third-party store holds sustainable raw materials/ feed products on behalf of one or more Participants, a separate traceability record must be maintained for each Participant.